Dushyantgoswami/docs/docs/developers/checkers-rollapp/connect-da-layer/mock.md

 Before running the RollApp sequencer let's dive a bit deepr at some arguments we can play with.

--   `dymint.da_layer` the da layer for our RollApp. for now we will use a `mock` da layer.
+-   `dymint.da_layer` the da layer for our RollApp.
+For now we will use a `mock` DA layer, in the next section we replace the mock DA layer with Celestia.
 -   `dymint.block_batch_size` the batch size which will be written to the base layers (i.e DA and settlement layer).
 -   `dymint.block_time` block creation interval.
 The optimal value for setting this argument will be discussed further in the future.
 For now we will set it to `0.2s`.